teamdigitale/pagopa.gov.it/it/pagopa-spa/societa-trasparente/selezione-del-personale/reclutamento-del-personale/lavora-con-noi/head-corporate-affairs.md

 ---
-title: Head of Corporate Affairs and Governance - Affari societari
+title: Head of Corporate Affairs and Governance - Direttore Affari societari
 description:
 lang: it
 layout: job